-Applicants and RFI/RFQ/RFP respondents should be aware that the TTAD, as a California governmental entity or municipal corporation, is subject to the California Public Records Act Section 6250, et seq., of the California Government Code and other applicable law, which gives the public the right to examine documents in possession of a California governmental entity or municipal corporation.
+Applicants and RFI/RFQ/RFP respondents should be aware that the TTAD, as a California governmental entity or municipal corporation, is subject to the California Public Records Act Sections 6250, et seq., of the California Government Code and other applicable law, which gives the public the right to examine documents in possession of a California governmental entity or municipal corporation.

 If an Applicant or respondent identifies any proprietary and/or confidential information submitted to the TTAD and the TTAD receives a request from the public for release of such information, the TTAD shall notify the Applicant or respondent prior to releasing such information.
+Applicant has 7 days from date of TTAD notification to notify the TTAD of an objection; if so, Applicant shall agree to indemnify and hold harmless the TTAD from any resulting litigation, including but not limited to TTAD legal fees and costs and any associated court ordered award to requesting party per Section 3.3.